Break into single figures this year! We look at the Best Mid-Handicap Irons 2025

 Sleekest mid-handicap irons

-In the mid-handicap iron category, I love the ZX4 Mk II for its simple elegance and straight-line beauty, it has a look that lots of golfers will appreciate sat behind the ball at address.
+In the mid-handicap iron category, I love the ZXi4 for its simple elegance and straight-line beauty, it has a look that lots of golfers will appreciate sat behind the ball at address.
 Each head is not overly offset and the topline thicknesses across the whole ZX family are closely linked, which should encourage you to create your own personal combo set of two or more models.

 Throw in all that good cosmetic stuff, with the model being one of our test pro’s favorite models plus an above-average performance for ball speed and carry distance and you’ve got a very powerful and desirable iron choice, even though most of the hottest competition is a year younger.

-Read our full Srixon ZX4 Mk II Irons review.
+Read our full Srixon ZXi4 Iron Review

 Pros